Howl (poem): Legacy

 Part II of the poem was used as libretto for Song #7 in Hydrogen Jukebox, a 1990 chamber opera using a selection of Ginsberg's poems set to music by Philip Glass.
 The title itself comes from the poem: "...listening to the crack of doom on the hydrogen jukebox..."

 The first line of the poem, "I saw the best minds of my generation destroyed by madness, starving hysterical ..." was also used as the opening line in the song "I Should Be Allowed to Think" by They Might Be Giants.
-A paraphrased version of the quote, "I've seen the best minds of my generation, they are starving, hysterical, and naked" can be heard during the interlude of Machinehead by Bush.
+A paraphrased and altered version of the quote, "I've seen the best minds of my generation... fixable" can be heard during the interlude of Machinehead by Bush (often recited live as "I've seen the best minds of my generation, starving, hysterical, naked").
 Tav Falco recites the opening lines in the Panther Burns' 1981 version of Bourgeois Blues.

 The opening of the poem was also recited by Richard Moll in the 1981 movie American Pop and by Lana Del Rey in her 2013 short film Tropico.